casdoor/casdoor-website/docs/ldap/config.md

 ### Server Name

-A friendly name used for managers to identify different servers.
+A friendly name is used for managers to identify different servers.

 > e.g:
 > `Example LDAP Server`